acornejo/kilobot-labs/README.md

 ## Getting Started

+The following labs assume that you have at least one overhead controller and two kilobots with the latest firmware, and a computer with the KiloGUI tool.
 Add reminder to follow the documentation for setting up the GUI and editor.
 Maybe also add helpful hints, like where in dropbox the files are stored and a reminder on how to use KiloGUI to